 Jacob & Co was founded in 1986 by Jacob Arabo, a diamond designer.
 He quickly built a following with celebrities.
 As an avid watch lover, Jacob started producing his own watches in 2002.
 He was well known for his diamond-studded men’s watches before moving on to more technical pieces.
 The first milestone was the Quenttin in 2006, which features a vertical movement with a lateral-side tourbillon and a 31-day power reserve stored in seven barrels.
 The introduction of the Astronomia featured below, caused a sensation in the watch industry.
 The Astronmis depicts a vision of the celestial world with planetary indications in constant motion under the control of a triple-axis tourbillon.

 Richard Mille founded his watch brand under his own name in 1999, after having worked for many years at a number of French watchmaking companies.
 The first-ever Richard Mille watch was the RM 001 Tourbillon limited to 17 watches.
-Each Richard Mille model has a number reference but they were not all released in chronological order as some took longer to develop than others.
-Richard Mille is one of the most successful “newcomers” in the watch industry and his watches are often the holy grail for many collectors.
+Each Richard Mille model has a reference number but they were not all released in chronological order as some took longer to develop than others.
+Richard Mille is one of the most popular watch brands of the “newcomers” in the watch industry and his watches are often the holy grail for many collectors.

-Rolex is a brand that needs no introduction – founded by Hans Wilsdorf and Alfred Davis in 1905, Rolex is arguably one of the most famous names in watchmaking.
+Founded by Hans Wilsdorf and Alfred Davis in 1905 –Rolex is a brand that needs no introduction.
+They are arguably one of the most famous names in watchmaking, as well as one of the most popular watch brands in the world.
 Rolex invented the first waterproof watch and was the first watchmaker to earn the chronometer certification for a wristwatch.
-The Rolex Daytona 1969 previously owned by Paul Newman was sold at auction for $17.8 million in 2017 and was the most expensive watch ever sold at auction until 2019.
+A Rolex Daytona 1969 previously owned by Paul Newman was sold at auction for $17.8 million in 2017 and was the most expensive watch ever sold at auction until 2019.